Last updated on 5th December 2022

 There are a few different things that can cause scope creep.

-One of the most common causes is changes in direction from stakeholders.
+Perhaps the most common cause is a change in direction from stakeholders.

 Stakeholders are the people who have a vested interest in the project – usually, they’re the ones who will be using or benefiting from the end product.